Visual, DEVELOPMENTAL & EDUCATIONAL Services for your entire family

 has even fully processed the stimulus.

-towards the object or person he or she is viewing.
+This, in turn effects the individuals perceptions or feelings towards the object or person he or she is viewing.
 Some individuals become frustrated, anxious or even explosive, while others retract into themselves and seek isolation.

-physiological organization of the person.
+These disturbances in processing effect the total physiological organization of the person.
 Visually induced stress can create issues of headaches and migraines, motion sickness, frequent stomach ailments, trouble with eye contact or generalized or social anxiety.

 As this further effects function, a person now starts asking themselves, "why can I no longer walk through a department store?" "why am I so anxious driving?" "why do I get migraines after every family affair I go to?" or even "why do I no longer want to go out and socialize?"

-changed through new experiences, therefore visual management has been effective in treating adults with long standing, progressive perceptual concerns.
+Of note, however, what is learned by experience, can be changed through new experiences, therefore visual management has been effective in treating adults with long standing, progressive perceptual concerns.

 The role of visual management is to change the manifestation of these conditions.
 Procedures are designed starting with awareness of the visual impact of their symptoms, then moving the individual to a level of relaxed attention and perceptions and finally, establishing permanence.